Search Engine Optimisation (SEO) Stats: 2021 Edition - Ecommerce Guide

 The COVID-19 pandemic pushed shoppers online as lockdowns forced many retail outlets to close their physical locations.

-Stats on search volumes for different retail sectors reveal how demand has grown over time.
+Stats on search volumes for different retail sectors reveal how demand has grown over time, with unprecedented peaks in consumer demand across several retail sectors.

 Of the five retail sectors tracked by Pi Datametrics, some have experienced huge peaks in demand during 2020.